ir-nlp-csui/kethu/README.md

 ## Introduction

-We revised and converted an Indonesian constituency treebank named [**idn-treebank** ](https://github.com/famrashel/idn-treebank) to the Penn Treebank format, a de-facto standard in creating the constituency treebank.
-The _idn-treebank_ was built by Dinakaramani et al. (2015) from Faculty of Computer Science, Universitas Indonesia.
+We revised and converted an Indonesian constituency treebank built by [**Dinakaramani et al. (2015)** ](https://github.com/famrashel/idn-treebank) to the Penn Treebank format, a de-facto standard in creating the constituency treebank.
 We named this PTB version of the _idn-treebank_ **Kethu**.
 We borrowed the treebank name from  [a forest in Wonosobo](http://wiki-wisata.blogspot.com/2014/08/hutan-alas-kethu-wonogiri.html).
 Why a forest?
 Because the treebank contains parse trees, as the forest contains trees ;-)

+Characteristics of the treebank:
+* Number of sentences: 1030
+* Average sentence length: 27.4 tokens/sentence
+* Genre: news in formal Indonesian

 ## Changelog